The Occupational Safety and Health Act (OSH Act): Ensuring Safe Workplaces

 All businesses covered by the OSH Act are subject to inspections by OSHA compliance safety and health officers.
 These officers can issue citations and penalties.

-Officers can inspect your business without advanced notice if there is imminent danger, catastrophes, or worker complaints, or they’re doing targeted inspections for a particular hazard or high injury rates.
+Officers can inspect your business without advanced notice if there is imminent danger, catastrophes, or worker complaints, or they’re doing targeted inspections for a particular hazard or high workplace injury rates.
 They can also do follow-up inspections.

 Learn more about the OSH Act